-When I escaped into a proper house with three other people, it was immediately better.
-And my bedroom was at least three times bigger than my previous shoebox.
-It also helped that I became best friends with one housemate almost instantly, and that we all genuinely wanted to spend time with each other.
+When I escaped into a real house with three other people, it was immediately better, my bedroom at least three times bigger than my previous shoebox.
+It also helped that I became best friends with one housemate almost instantly, and we all genuinely wanted to spend time with each other.

 Set ground rules

-Whether it’s establishing chores, party rules or who gets what cupboard, sit down with your housemates and just get it all out in the open.
+Whether establishing chores, party rules or who gets what cupboard, sit down with your housemates and get it all out in the open.

-Chore rosters sound infantile, but most of the time they do actually work.
-In my current house we’ve had times where the roles have disintegrated, and passive aggressively cleaning a bathroom mirror doesn’t make anyone feel good.
-It’s also a good idea to organise a house kitty; if it’s used communally by the household, then there shouldn’t be one person funding the entire cleaning cupboard.
+Chore rosters sound infantile, but most of the time they actually work.
+Passive aggressively cleaning a bathroom mirror doesn’t make anyone feel good.
+It’s also a good idea to organise a house kitty; there shouldn’t be one person funding the entire cleaning cupboard.
 Toilet paper is surprisingly expensive.

 I’ve only lived with one ‘nightmare person’ who we didn’t interview before moving in.
-Cue six months stuck on a lease with someone who drove everyone partially insane.
-It took us seven days to suspect we’d made a horrible, horrible mistake, and this was cemented once posters about beating up omnivores began appearing in the hallway.
+Cue six months stuck on a lease with someone who drove everyone insane.
+It took us seven days to suspect we’d made a horrible, horrible mistake, and five more months until we were able to rectify it.

 Be completely honest with each other

 Yes it’s your house too, but when someone tells you it’s not ‘safe’ to come home it’s generally a good idea to listen to them.
-Because your housemates have sex drives too, you know.
-And if you don’t listen to them, all emotional scarring is your own damned fault.
+Your housemates have sex drives too, and if you don’t listen to them, all emotional scarring is your own damned fault.

 Don’t lock yourself in your room